HuntCoinDeveloper/huntcoin/doc/README.md

-Globaltoken Core
+Huntcoin Core
 =============

 Setup
 ---------------------
-Globaltoken Core is the original Globaltoken client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Globaltoken transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Huntcoin Core is the original Huntcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Huntcoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Globaltoken Core, visit [globaltoken.org](https://globaltoken.org/#downloads).
+To download Huntcoin Core, visit [huntcoin.org](https://huntcoin.org/#downloads).

 Running
 ---------------------
-The following are some helpful notes on how to run Globaltoken on your native platform.
+The following are some helpful notes on how to run Huntcoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/globaltoken-qt` (GUI) or
+- `bin/huntcoin-qt` (GUI) or
-- `bin/globaltokend` (headless)
+- `bin/huntcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run globaltoken-qt.exe.
+Unpack the files into a directory, and then run huntcoin-qt.exe.

 ### OS X

-Drag Globaltoken-Core to your applications folder, and then run Globaltoken-Core.
+Drag Huntcoin-Core to your applications folder, and then run Huntcoin-Core.

 ### Need Help?